cloudacademypilot/azure-ai-ml-document-processing-lab/steps/02/documentation.md

 5. To perform the analysis on the document, Click on _Analyze_.
 Upon completion, the result is displayed on the right.
 Hovering over the _Paragraph_ cards reveals its respective block.
 Beside the highlighted block, the extracted text along with the polygon coordinates is displayed.
 ![Analysis results page](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/02/assets/1.5.png)

-6. Got to the _Result_ tab to view the JSON output.
+6. Go to the _Result_ tab to view the JSON output.
     1. Paragraph extraction: The model extracts all identified blocks of text in the _paragraphs_ collection as a top level object under _analyzeResults_.
 Each entry in this collection represents a text block and includes the extracted text as _content_ and the bounding polygon coordinates under _boundingRegions_.
 The _spans_ information points to the text fragment within the top-level content property that contains the full text from the document.
     ![JSON output - Paragraph extraction](https://github.com/CSALabsAutomation/azure-ai-ml-document-processing-lab/blob/master/steps/02/assets/1.6.png)